4. Synopsis of rules of entry - DAWA - Decanter

 How will I know if my wine has arrived?

-Please complete and affix the delivery label which can be downloaded from your online account and be sure to indicate the name of the company and the wines on the outside of the box to help JAS Forwarding identify your wine and it arrives.
+Please complete and affix the delivery label which can be downloaded from your online account and be sure to indicate the name of the company and the wines on the outside of the box to help JAS Forwarding identify your wine and its arrival.
 JAS Forwarding will sign for your samples, as long as all the duties and taxes have been paid.
 They will store your wine until they start the checking process mid-July.

-Use of Decanter Logo and Bottle Stickers
+Use of Decanter logo and bottle stickers

 Decanter works hard to help promote medal-winning wines.
 If your wine wins a medal we will send you full details of how you can promote it through bottle stickers and other point-of-sale materials.
-The Decanter word marks and logos (including the medals) are the property of Time Inc. (UK) Ltd and any use of such marks by winning Entrants is under licence.
+The Decanter word marks and logos (including the medals) are the property of TI Media Ltd and any use of such marks by winning Entrants is under licence.
 Any unauthorised use, reproduction or alteration is strictly prohibited.
 Unauthorised use, reproduction or alteration of the Decanter word marks, logos, medals and bottle stickers may result in the medal being withdrawn and future participation in the DAWA may be prohibited.

 Leftover Wine

 Upon completion of the DAWA, any unopened samples will be sold to raise money for the Decanter Asia Wine Scholarship Programme.
-The programme supports Asia most promising wine palates and future wine professionals.
-Leftover Entries will not be returned or available for collection.
+The programme supports Asia’s most promising wine palates and future wine professionals.
+Leftover entries will not be returned or available for collection.

-Finally…the Judges’ Decision is final
+Finally…the judges’ decision is final

 By entering your wine into the DAWA you agree to all of the conditions of entry.
 DAWA reserves the right to make changes or updates to the competition at any time without notice.